Google's decision to end support for behavior-based targeting creates questions for identity resolution companies, advertisers, and publishers.

 One tag installs in five minutes.
 Publishers can leverage Admiral's modules for paywalls and paid subscriptions, registration walls and visitor signups, email subscriptions, privacy consent, or recover adblock revenue.
 Build your reader revenue funnel with the right offer at the right time.

 Admiral believes in building value-based relationships with your readers, and turning those relationships into revenue.
-Contact us today to schedule time for a demo.
+Contact us today to schedule a demo.